 In addition, the Academy's contracts with their Sponsor and Management Company require payment based on revenues received from the State.
-As discussed above, additional FTE adjustments for fiscal year 2018 are not finalized.
-Until such adjustments are finalized by ODE, the impact on the fiscal year 2018 financial statements, related to additional reconciliation necessary with these contracts, is not determinable.
-Management believes this may result in either an additional receivable to, or liability of, the Academy.
+As discussed above, all FTE adjustments for fiscal year 2022 are finalized.
+A reconciliation between payment previously made and the FTE adjustments has taken place with these contracts.